 SHBP provides Summary of Benefits and Coverage (SBC) for the following plan options: Health Maintenance Organization (HMO), Health Reimbursement Arrangement (HRA) and High Deductible Health Plan (HDHP).
 SBCs include standard information that help you to understand, evaluate and compare the Plan Options as you make decisions about which plan option to choose.

-The vision plan will be offered through EyeMed for 2020, and includes a premium reduction and enhanced frame benefit.
+The vision plan will be offered through MetLife for 2021, and includes a premium reduction and Costco as an in-network provider.

 If you would like to continue your FSA election, an active election is required.